gurpal-04/IndianCulture/README.md

 # IndianCulture

-Our theme is Indian Culture
+Our theme is Indian Culture.
-Whole project is made bystudents of Chitkara University 1st year CSE Branch
+Tfe whole project is made by students of Chitkara University 1st year CSE Branch

 index.html is our main page that will be hosted all other linked to it.
 On first page there is map of india when you hover on any state it's colour will be changed and name of state is displayed.